patrickbelanger/qa-selenium-synchronization-engine/README.md

 ## What is this project?

-The synchronization engine is a library that facilitates in element synchronization by offering a technique to reduce code boilerplate and return the desired element (s).
+The synchronization engine is a library that facilitates in element synchronization by offering a technique to reduce code boilerplate and return the desired element(s).

-To get the desired element, the synchronization will make 3 attempts (the number of attempts is configuration through the .properties file).
+To get the desired element, the synchronization will make 3 attempts (or the number of attempts is configuration through the .properties file).
 An ElementSynchronizationException will be raised in the event that the element cannot be synchronized, allowing you to intervene if necessary.

 ## Requirement